UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 Now the index has been set as the name of the cereal (we will talk about how to do this later)

 Let's talk about `Almond Delight`.
-It's index labels is "Almond Delight" but it's index position is 4th.
+It's index labels is `Almond Delight` but it's index position is 4th.
 If you just double counted and started screaming "5!" at the screen that's ok.
 In the Python language we start counting at position 0 (then 1, 2, 3, and 4 for Almond Delight).
 So it's important that we relearn counting from childhood to include 0.